brooklynrail/brooklynrail-platform/content/events/2021/03/art-science-janna-levin-with-paul-d-miller-aka-dj-spooky.md

 ---
-title: "Art + Science: Janna Levin with Paul D. Miller (aka DJ Spooky)"
+title: "The Sound of Science: Janna Levin with Paul D. Miller (aka DJ Spooky)"
 summary: Professor of Physics and Astronomy and Founding Director of the Science Studios at Pioneer Works Janna Levin joins composer, multimedia artist, and Rail Editor-at-Large Paul D. Miller for a conversation.
 We conclude with a